mikerst/mikethomas.design/src/work/fluid-credit-card-journey.md

 ## Dotting the i's, crossing the t's

 As our launch date drew closer, we wanted to create a simple place to prioritise and log all of the last minute fixes or enhancements in as low maintenance a way as possible.
-Rather then run everything through a tool such as Jira, we created a Google Sheet, shared amongst the team, that we could very easily add things as well as prioritise and assess the effort VS value of each task.
-By working in this way, we were able to work through a large chunk of last minute tasks with minimal administrative overhead.
+Rather then run everything through a tool such as Jira, we created a Google Sheet, shared amongst the team, where we could very easily add things to, as well as prioritise and assess the effort VS value of each task.
+By working in this way, we were able to rapidly work through a large chunk of last minute tasks.

 <figure>
     <img src="/_assets/img/case-study__fluid__qa.jpg" />